girisandeep/tcac/README.md

-# tcac
+# Text Classifier Approximate Cache (TCAC)

-Text Classifier Approximate Cache
+Performing text classification has become really easy in these days of Large Language MOdels